 Revelation 17.
 The identity and destiny of the prostitute seated on the beast.

-To copulate outside marriage is to listen to the Serpent and become subject to him.
-“When you eat of the fruit you will not surely die.
-Your eyes will be opened, and you will be like God.”
-Innocence is taken away, following which one keeps God at a distance (Gen 3:1-8).
-The leaders of humanity might have chosen to be chaste, and not been embarrassed to acknowledge God.
-But they were seduced by the gold and pearls, by the intoxicating sense of participating in life’s mystery when bodies join, by the frisson of defying God with impunity and liberating oneself from his moral laws.
-The youngest and middle generations, who scarcely give God a passing thought, have no memory of anything different.
-It must seem odd to read Baroness Trumpington reminiscing, ‘We really were awfully pure.
+They have been seduced by the intoxicating sense of participating in life’s mystery, the thrill of defying God with impunity and liberating oneself from his moral laws.
+They do not inquire into the mystery.
+Today even the oldest generation can hardly remember anything different.
+It must seem odd to read Baroness Trumpington reminiscing, without any Christian belief, ‘We really were awfully pure.
 None of us went to bed with anybody.
 You didn’t do it.
 The boys tried, of course, but no, we weren’t brought up that way.’
 That was in 1943.
+Today State programs of sex education are eroticising the psychological development of children from the age of five.

-The beast has already been interpreted (ch.
-13).
-As a geopolitical power, it is a caliphate controlling the territories of the ancient Chaldaean, Medo-Persian and Seleucid empires.
-As an individual, it is the caliph at the head of this union.
-He ‘was, and is not, and is to rise from the abyss’ – a phrase mimicking what is said about God (1:18, 4:8, Acts 17:3), for he will claim to be God (II Thes 2:4).
-The phrase also harks back to the earlier vision of him (13:1) rising from the sea, with which the abyss is closely associated.
+The scarlet beast – a composite of several animals – has the same number of heads and horns as the red dragon of chapter 12.
+Its symbolism has already been interpreted (chapter 13): it is an eighth kingdom or empire, an alliance controlling the territories of the ancient Chaldaean, Medo-Persian and Seleucid empires.
+As an individual, it is also the caliph at the head of this union.
+He ‘was, and is not, and will be present’ – a phrase mimicking what is said about God (1:18, 4:8), for indeed he will claim to be God (II Thes 2:4).
+That he will rise from the abyss connects him with the earlier vision of him rising from the sea (13:1), the primeval abyss (Gen 1:2 LXX).
 His former incarnation was Antiochus IV.
-In John’s time he has no embodiment.
-When he comes again, he will meet with destruction (KJV: perdition).
-Paul calls him the ‘man of sin, the son of destruction’ (II Thes 2:3), just as Jesus called Judas ‘the son of destruction’ (John 17:12).
-Contrary to the ESV, the angel does not say why the world marvels at the beast.
-Paul tells us that it marvels because of false signs and wonders (II Thes 2:10) – false because they deceive, not because they are purely natural.
+When he comes again, he will be active for a time but then return to the place of destruction (Rev 9:11, 19:20).
+Paul accordingly calls him the ‘man of sin, the son of destruction’ (II Thes 2:3), the latter-day counterpart of Judas (John 17:12).
+The angel does not say why the world marvels at the beast, but Paul says it is because of false signs and wonders (II Thes 2:10) – false because they deceive, not because they are purely natural.
+Signs and wonders by themselves are not proof of God’s approval (Deut 13:1-3), even when they are done in his name (Matt 7:22).

-Wisdom is needed to interpret the whole vision, not just the seven hills or mountains, just as Daniel needed divine wisdom to interpret Nebuchadrezzar’s dream of a colossus.
-These have a double significance, one relating to the woman (who sits on them) and the other to the beast (whose heads they are).
-In the first aspect they suggest the seven hills of Rome, consistent with the idea that the woman represents European civilisation, successor of ancient Rome and unfaithful to her spiritual roots in the Roman Church.
-In Nebuchadrezzar’s dream (Dan 2), the third kingdom to succeed his own is the Roman empire, which morphs – passing from legs to feet – into a divided kingdom, the final one before Neo-Babylonia, Medo-Persia, Greece and Rome-Europe are all smashed by an everlasting kingdom.
+Wisdom is needed to interpret the whole vision, just as Daniel needed divine wisdom to interpret Nebuchadrezzar’s dream of a colossus.
+The heads have a double significance, one relating to the woman (who sits on them) and the other to the dragon (whose heads they are).
+In the first aspect they suggest the seven hills of Rome, consistent with the woman’s representing European civilisation, successor of ancient Rome and unfaithful to the religion that once inspired her.
+(While the Roman Church does not embody a pure form of Christianity, she is not herself the woman.)
+In Nebuchadrezzar’s dream (Dan 2), the third kingdom to succeed his own was the Roman empire, which morphed – passing from legs to feet – into a divided kingdom, the final one before Neo-Babylonia, Medo-Persia, Greece and Rome-Europe were all smashed by an everlasting kingdom.

 In vain you beautify yourself.